Promoting Pediatric Primary Prevention (P4 Challenge)

 Submission End: 03/15/2021 05:00 PM ET

-It’s important to get the message out to parents and caregivers that children should maintain well-child visits, as well as continue to get timely vaccinations in their medical home, and ensure that children who may not be up-to-date with vaccines quickly catch up with ACIP-recommended vaccinations.
+It’s important to get the message out to parents and caregivers that children should maintain well-child visits and get timely vaccinations in their medical home.
+Children who are not up-to-date with vaccinations recommended by the CDC’s Advisory Committee on Immunization Practices (ACIP) should be seen in primary care as soon as possible for catch-up vaccination.

 Total Cash Prize Pool: Up to $1,000,000